onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 However, there are serious difficulties:

-* measure problem: different ways to define the probability measure over branches can produce very different "typicality" predictions,
+* **measure problem**: different ways to define the probability measure over branches can produce very different "typicality" predictions,
-* selection problem: observer weighting can be implemented in many ways, some of which are not clearly grounded in physics,
+* **selection problem**: observer weighting can be implemented in many ways, some of which are not clearly grounded in physics,
-* cross tension: ensembles that fix one tension may worsen others or create new inconsistencies.
+* **cross tension**: ensembles that fix one tension may worsen others or create new inconsistencies.

 These issues make the problem structurally difficult.
 Even before debating fundamental theory, we lack a clean way to ask "does this ensemble really lower tension, or is it just moving the problem around".